 The combination of Doug Polk and Ryan Fee have created an awesome course which will make you a well-rounded poker player (once you put the work in – no poker training is a magic pill!).

-Best of luck on the felt!
+That's it for the upswing poker review – best of luck on the felt!

 Upswing Poker Lab Rating Breakdown: Overall Rating 7.5/10